 |

 The 1.6 acre L shaped park is named for Dr. Lillian McGregor of the Whitefish River First Nation who was recognized for her contributions in education and honouring indigenous culture.
 The planned artwork of crane figures, reed screens, feather canopy and a medicine wheel are inspired by Dr. McGregor’s family clan sign.

-The park was opened in September 2022.
+The park was open to the public in September 2022.
 There are spaces for relaxing, gathering, and a children’s playground.
 The official opening ceremony was held on May 9, 2023, with members of the McGregor family in attendance.
 Click on the files below to learn about the history behind the park.

 The 1.6 acre L shaped park is named for Dr. Lillian McGregor of the Whitefish River First Nation who was recognized for her contributions in education and honouring indigenous culture.
 The planned artwork of crane figures, reed screens, feather canopy and a medicine wheel are inspired by Dr. McGregor’s family clan sign.

-The park was opened in September 2022.
+The park was open to the public in September 2022.
 There are spaces for relaxing, gathering, and a children’s playground.
 The official opening ceremony was held on May 9, 2023, with members of the McGregor family in attendance.
 Click on the files below to learn about the history behind the park.

+|